NetickNetworking/NetickDocumentation/articles/change-callback.md

 ---

-You can have a method get called whenever a networked variable changes, which is very useful.
-To do that, add the attribute [<xref:Netick.OnChanged>] to the method and give it the name of the variable.
-The method must must have a parameter of <xref:Netick.OnChangedData> type which can be used to retrieve the previous variable value.
+To react to changes in a networked variable, use the [<xref:Netick.OnChanged>] attribute on a method and provide it with the name of the variable.
+This allows your method to be automatically invoked whenever the specified variable is changed.

+The method must include a single parameter of type [<xref:Netick.OnChangedData>], which provides optional access to the previous value of the variable.

 ## For Properties